Urine tests

 What are the advantages of urinary biomarkers?

-• Using urinary biomarkers raises the prospect of reducing the number of cystoscopies required during follow-up.
-Although this benefit has yet to be demonstrated in large clinical trials, it has been estimated that there could be between 500-740 fewer cystoscopies needed per 1000 people.
+Using urinary biomarkers raises the prospect of reducing the number of cystoscopies required during follow-up.
+Although this benefit has yet to be demonstrated in large clinical trials, it has been estimated that there could be between 500-740 fewer cystoscopies needed per 1,000 people with cancer (Laukhtina et al., 2021).

-• Urinary biomarkers are typically unaffected by the presence of blood in wee.
+Urinary biomarkers are typically unaffected by the presence of blood in pee.

 Are there disadvantages of urinary biomarkers?